 Wasting

-Sakina did not know her age; she never went to a school.
+Sakina did not know her age.
+She never went to a school.
 She had been married for three years.
-Her husband was labourer.
+Her husband was a labourer.
 They lived in a joint family with her in-laws in a house which had electricity but no gas connection.
-They cooked on fuel wood collected from nearby fields adjacent to a canal.
-The tap water, according to Sakina was good for drinking because of the proximity of the canal.
+They cooked on wood collected from fields adjacent to a canal.
+The tap water was deemed good for drinking because of the proximity of the canal.
 They did not boil it before use.
-The nearest government health facility was about 4 to 5 kilometres from their home.
+The nearest government health facility was about 5km from their home.
 Sakina described her health and her husband’s health as ‘not the best’.
-Her husband had hurt his back at work and that was something that bothered him a lot.
+Her husband had hurt his back at work, something that bothered him a lot.
 Their son, Sanval was just about a year old.
-He was delivered at a hospital through caesarean section.
+He was delivered at a hospital through C-section.
 Sakina could start breastfeeding him only on the 8 th day of his birth.
-Before that he was given packaged milk (‘milk pack’) because, ‘I was told at the hospital where I went for the operation to feed him milk pack’.
-S...
+Before that he was given packaged milk because, she said ‘I was told at the hospital to feed him milkpack’.
+Sanval was also not weighed at the time of birth but Sakina believes that his weakness was visi...